| || || || |

 Councilmember Richardson's Bio

-Before his service as Chief of Staff, Richardson was the Political and Community Coordinator for Service Employees International Union, Local 721, a community organizer in South Los Angeles County, and a leader for numerous Democratic and community campaigns.
-He is the Executive Board Representative for the 64th Assembly District of the California Democratic Party, former president of the Long Beach Democratic Club, and, in his spare time, has given back by serving on numerous boards and associations, including California Pools for Hope, Alpha Phi Alpha Fraternity, Inc., the Fairfield Family YMCA, and the NAACP.
+Before his service to the City of Long Beach, Richardson was the Political and Community Coordinator for Service Employees International Union (SEIU), Local 721, a community organizer in South Los Angeles County, and a leader for numerous Democratic and community campaigns.
+He attended college and served as Student Body President at CSU-Dominguez Hills (CSUDH), and is a graduate of Leadership Long Beach, and the Leon and Sylvia Panetta Institute for Public Policy Leadership at CSU-Monterey Bay.

+In his spare time, he has given back by serving on numerous boards and associations, including California Pools for Hope, and the Fairfield Family YMCA.